Dimch11/Break-piggy-bank/README.md

 # Break-piggy-bank

-Break piggy bank is my game about breaking piggy banks and collecting items
+Break piggy bank is my game about breaking piggy banks and collecting items.
+There are some gifs and sreens:

 Piggy bank opening: